KlaraElmegaard/SocialGraphs_HP/index.markdown

 |Unidentified 2000s Hogwarts student's parents| Unidentified wizard killed at the Quad battlements|
 |Falco Tremblay|Poppy Pomfrey's Death Eater Opponent|

 Of course the Death Eaters are the saddest characters!
-And even the undefined ones, that has been either knocked out or killed...
-OR ARE BALD!
-It is a sad life - even their "names" indicates that.
-The happpiest character, on the other hand, are nor popular/well known.
+And beside these, the undefined ones, who have been either knocked out or killed are sad as well.
+It is a sad life - even their "names" indicate that.
+The happpiest character on the other hand, is not popular/well known.
 Let's take a look at the character page for the happiest character of them all [Constance Pickering's sister](https://harrypotter.fandom.com/wiki/Constance_Pickering%27s_sister).
 This site is short, making the good words count a lot.
-And with words as "christmas" (average happiness 7.96), "mother" (average happiness 7.68) and "dinner" (average happiness 7.4), this is almost meant to one of the most happy characters!
+And with words such as "christmas" (average happiness 7.96), "mother" (average happiness 7.68) and "dinner" (average happiness 7.4), this is almost meant to be one of the most happy characters!

 ### But what about the main characters?
-The only character among the 10 happiest and saddest characters that we can put in a little connection to some major characters that we know, is Nozéa Lestrange - only because of the suranme Lestrange.
+Nozéa Lestrange is the only character among the 10 happiest and saddest characters that we can put in a little connection to some major characters that we know.
+And that is only due to surname Lestrange.
 The other characters only play a minor role in the series.
-So our above analysis of the most happy and sad characters is a bit boring for the greater audience, which do not give a sh.. about an undefined Death Eater or someones sister.
-Therefore an insight of the sentiment of some of the main characters are given.
-The sentiment of 11 of the most prominent characters' Fandom pages are in the below table compared to the average sentiment of their lines in the movies.
+So our analysis above of the most happy and sad characters is a bit boring for the greater audience, which do not give a sh.. about an undefined Death Eater or someone's sister.
+Therefore, we provide an insight of the sentiment of some of the main characters.
+The sentiment of 11 of the most prominent characters' Fandom pages are compared in the table below to the average sentiment of their lines in the movies.

 | Character | Fandom sentiment | Movie sentiment|
 | ----------------------- | ----------- |----------- |